Wednesday, April 15, 2026

 It can be difficult to apply a non-traditional approach to certain courses.
 Yet it is clear that, when made possible in a flipped classroom environment, students’ ability to take agency of their learning creates positive outcomes.

-Purdy said it is fundamental for professors to assist students, but not provide too much regulation in an institution like UCLA.
+Purdy said it is fundamental for professors to assist students and not provide too much regulation in an institution like UCLA.

 “(Students) should be given as much freedom and independence to explore problems and secure solutions for themselves,” Purdy said.